sthomas522/hmclearn/cran-comments.md

 * Corrected some typos and special characters for the references in the vignettes.

-* Reduced the number of simulations in the longer tests, which reduced the testing runtime.
+* Reduced the runtime of most of the tests by reducing the number of simulations.

 * Second package submission to CRAN was on 6/2/2020, commmit 067724a7ef